IsaacRudnick/SPARCC-Platform/docs/ExampleSetupWalkthrough.md

 # Declare port that Arduino is connected to
 PORT: str = "COM9"

-# Initialize Sensor that we connected to pin 2.
+# Initialize sensor that we connected to pin 2.
 # The 0 represents its index in the Sensors.h file, NOT ITS PIN
 MyButtonSensor = Sensor(0)